7 Cheap Ways to Keep Cool in the Summer Heat

 Batch cooking and meal prep is another great way to avoid unnecessarily heating up the house.
 Choose one day to cook up meat for tacos, bake a chicken, and prep a casserole or two.
 For the rest of the week, you can quickly heat your meal in a microwave or stovetop, saving time and money.
 Also, you might find that lighter fare like salads and smoothies more appealing in the heat.

 Also, look into appliances that don’t heat up the house like your oven.
-A Vortex Air Fryer is a great way to cook without the heat!
+An Air Fryer is a great way to cook without the heat!

 Get Out of the House: